 Ingredients You’ll Need

-- Yellow mustard: Brings a gentle tang and depth of flavor.
+- Yellow mustard: Adds the perfect tang and classic deviled egg flavor.

-- Red food coloring (optional): Just a tiny drop to get that perfect pumpkin orange color.
+- Red food coloring (optional): A tiny drop helps achieve that perfect pumpkin orange tone.

-- Salt and pepper: Essential seasoning to bring out all the flavors.
+- Salt and pepper: Simple seasoning to taste, but don’t skip it!

-- Smoked paprika: For garnish — it adds color and a subtle smoky depth.
+- Smoked paprika: Sprinkled on top for color and a slight smoky kick.

 Variations